danielcanyi/cs5344ay24g2/README.md

 - Country / location names are too common across documents and would hence have a low IDF
   - Make a search for location names in text separate from TF.IDF

+# Possible issue for Windows 10/11 Pro "FileNotFoundError: [Errno 2] No such file or directory: "

+Windows Long Paths Setup (Windows 10/11 Pro)
+If you're using Windows 10/11 Pro, you need to enable long paths to handle deep directory structures and long filenames.
+Follow these steps:

+1. Press `Windows + R` to open the Run dialog
+2. Type `gpedit.msc` and press Enter to open the Local Group Policy Editor
+3. Navigate to: `Computer Configuration > Administrative Templates > System > Filesystem`
+4. Find and double-click on `Enable Win32 long paths`
+5. Select `Enabled` and click `OK`
+6. Restart your computer for the changes to take effect

 ## TODO:
 - [High] Images:
   - Downloading and transforming